Skip links

 Our Community and Health Teams are here to assist you in determining if equipment could benefit you in your caring role.
 If you need support to purchase the equipment, your eligibility can be assessed through a Carer Assessment.

-Wellbeing Funds
+Carer Wellbeing Funds

-Carers now require an assessment to access our wellbeing funds, in which we consider a carer’s own resources, funding and community support that could meet their needs, before establishing if funded support is necessary.
+Carers now require an assessment to access our carer wellbeing funds, in which we consider a carer’s own resources, funding and community support that could meet their needs, before establishing if funded support is necessary.
 This ensures publicly funded monies are allocated to those most in need.

 The assessment is completed using the WSCC Adult Social Care database (except for adults caring for children).